 Selection is on the basis of the information provided on your UCAS form, which is considered by a member of administrative staff from the Admissions and Access Service and, if appropriate, the Selector from the School.
 Decisions are made on an ongoing basis and will be notified to you via UCAS.

 Applicants for the BSc Honours in Accounting must be able to satisfy the University's General Entrance Requirement.
-All applicants must have GCSE Mathematics at grade B or above.
+All applicants must have GCSE Mathematics at grade B/6 or above.
+A minimum of grade C/4 is required in English Language.
 There are no specific subjects required at A-level.
-Offers are normally made in terms of grades rather than UCAS Tariff points.
+Offers are made in terms of grades rather than UCAS Tariff points.

-Demand for places differs from course to course and for Accounting, past performance at GCSE or AS level is taken into account when deciding whether or not to make conditional offers.
-For last year’s entry, the final threshold was a minimum of 1A and 5B grades at GCSE or ABB at AS-level.
+Demand for places differs from course to course and for Accounting, past performance at GCSE is taken into account when deciding whether or not to make conditional offers.
+For last year’s entry, offers were initially made to those who achieved at least four GCSE passes at grade A/7 or above plus two GCSE passes at grade B/6 or above, to include Maths.
+The final threshold was a minimum of 1A/7 and 5B/6 grades at GCSE.
 Please note that this changes from year to year depending on the demand for places.
 The final threshold is not usually determined until late in the admissions cycle, so there may be a delay in processing applicants who do not meet the initial requirements.
 Where applicants do not cash-in AS-level examinations results at the end of year 13 (Year 12 England and Wales), it is helpful if the equivalent grades are given in the personal statement or academic reference, since this will speed up the decision-making process.

 Offers are normally made on the basis of 3 A-levels.
-The offer for repeat applicants is set in terms of 3 A-levels only and is one grade higher than that asked from first time applicants.
+The offer for repeat applicants is set in terms of 3 A-levels only and may be one grade higher than that asked from first time applicants.
 Grades may be held from the previous year.

 For those offering a Higher National Diploma, some flexibility may be allowed in terms of GCSE profile but, to be eligible for an offer, a minimum of two Distinctions and remainder Merits is necessary in the year 1 performance.
 Applicants must successfully complete the HND with 4 Distinctions and remainder Merits in all units assessed in the final year.
 Any consideration would be for stage 1 entry only.